Unity-Technologies/ml-agents/docs/Training-ML-Agents.md

 #### Installing PyTorch

-Installing PyTorch can usually be done by running `pip install torch` in the console.
+If you've already installed ML-Agents, installing PyTorch can be done by running `pip3 install torch` after activating your virtual environment.

+If you're installing or upgrading ML-Agents, run `pip3 install mlagents[torch]` instead of `pip3 install mlagents` during [installation](Installation.md).

 We support versions 1.6.0 and later.
-See the (official install instructions)[https://pytorch.org/] for more info.
+See the [official install instructions](https://pytorch.org/) for more info.

 #### Enabling PyTorch